dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 ![Examples of multiclass classification including document and product classification, support ticket routing, and customer issue prioritization](media/multiclass-classification-examples.png)

 Issue classification can be used to categorize customer feedback (for example, on GitHub) issues using the issue title and description.
-It is an example of the multi-class classification model type.
+It is an example of the multi-class classification machine learning task.

 You can use the issue classification template for your scenario if you want to categorize data into three or more categories.